 - Payment of Overseas Student Health Cover

-The Japan Scholarship program is open to those who have gained admission to an approved MA/PhD* course at a participating academic institution.
+The UMB and Japan Scholarship program is open to those who have gained admission to an approved MA/PhD* course at a participating academic institution.

 Candidates should be 35 years old or younger; in good health; with a bachelor’s degree or its equivalent; and have a superior academic record.
 Upon completion of their study programs, scholars are expected to return to their home country to contribute to its economic and social development.